Automattic/jetpack/readme.txt

 <?php date( 'Y-m-d H:i:s' ) ?>
 <!--/mfunc-->`

+= How do I delay serving the cache until the "init" action fires? =

+Cached files are served before almost all of WordPress is loaded.
+While that's great for performance it's a pain when you want to extend the plugin using a core part of WordPress.
+Set $wp_super_cache_late_init to "1" in wp-content/wp-cache-config.php and cached files will be served when "init" fires.
+WordPress and it's plugins will be loaded now.
+This is very useful when you are using the mfunc tag in your theme.

 = Why doesn't WP UserOnline, Popularity Contest, WP Postratings or plugin X not work or update on my blog now? =

 This plugin caches entire pages but some plugins think they can run PHP code every time a page loads.
 To fix this, the plugin needs to use Javascript/AJAX methods or the mfunc/mclude code described in the previous answer to update or display dynamic information.